-Edouard Kopp, the John R. Eckel, Jr. Foundation Chief Curator of the Menil Drawing Institute, said: "Ruth Asawa drew on a daily basis, turning everyday encounters into moments of profound beauty.
-She referred to drawing as her "greatest pleasure and the most difficult".
-For her, drawing was an essential way to see, to know and to nurture the world round her, and to imagine what is or might be beyond the visible."
+Edouard Kopp, the John R. Eckel, Jr. Foundation Chief Curator of the Menil Drawing Institute, said: "Ruth Asawa drew daily, turning everyday encounters into moments of profound beauty.
+She referred to drawing as her 'greatest pleasure and the most difficult.'
+For her, drawing was an essential way to see, to know and to nurture the world around her, and to imagine what is or might be beyond the visible."